Oregon Business Corporation Requirements

 Annual Shareholders Meetings and Corporate Records

-This page provide quick access to excerpts of Oregon Business Law requirements for annual shareholders meetings and maintaining of corporate records.
+This page provides excerpts of Oregon Business Law requirements for annual shareholders meetings and maintaining of corporate records.
 These requirements apply to Oregon corporations organized or authorized to do business under ORS 60 (Oregon Revised Statute, Chapter 60).
 Corporations needing legal advice on corporate records and shareholder meeting requirements should contact a licensed attorney.

 Shareholders Annual Meeting – ORS 60.201